-- 1. Corporate Profile and Financial highlights - Management's Discussion and Analysis (CH1 PPT).
-Note: Report your analysis about the potential impact of borrowing an additional \$20,000 to buy more kitchen equipment on the financial condition of the company as the last item in Management's Discussion and Analysis. - 3.
+- 1. Corporate Profile and Financial highlights - Management's Discussion and Analysis (CH1 PPT) Note: Report your analysis about the potential impact of borrowing an additional \$20,000 to buy more kitchen equipment on the financial condition of the company as the last item in Management's Discussion and Analysis. - 3.
 Financial Statements (an income statement and a classified balance sheet for two years, a statement of cash flows (indirect method) and a retained earnings statement for one year). - 4.
 Notes to the Financial Statements - 5.
 Supplementary Financial Information (Ch13 as an example) - (a) Prepare a horizontal analysis of the income statement and balance sheet for Cookie & Coffee Creations Inc. using 2017 as a base year. - (b) Prepare a vertical analysis of the income statement and balance sheet for Cookie & Coffee Creations Inc. for 2018 and 2017.

 Note: 1.
-Appendix A provide an example for preparing financial reports.
+Use Appendix A of the textbook as the example for preparing financial reports.